manoharanRajesh/Jenkins-docker/baseimages-master/alpine/README.md

 # Build the Image

 ~~~~
-$ cd alpine && docker build -t rajeshmanoharan/alpine .
+$ cd alpine && docker build -t manoharanrajesh/alpine .
 ~~~~

 # Run the Image

 ~~~~
-$ docker run -it --rm rajeshmanoharan/alpine bash
+$ docker run -it --rm manoharanrajesh/alpine bash
 ~~~~

-# Rajeshmanoharan Dockerwait Feature
+# Manoharanrajesh Dockerwait Feature

-The Rajeshmanoharan Dockerwait Feature is a script for polling server ports.
+The Manoharanrajesh Dockerwait Feature is a script for polling server ports.
 This is mandatory when you want to wait for other containers starting web servers or databases.

 You can define a the waiting parameters with the enviromnemt variables: